 The Careers policy is available here.

-Students will receive careers guidance in SPHERE (Social, Personal, Health, Economic and Religious Education) but may also ask for further guidance through the library, tutor or Head of Year.
+Students will receive careers guidance in Personal Development lessons but may also ask for further guidance through the library, mentor or Head of Year.

 Parents wishing to have more information should contact:

 Mrs Pellett, Library and Careers Co-ordinator - email@example.com

 We invite any organisation wishing to present to our students regarding careers and education to contact: email@example.com